rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/device-environment-variables.md

 pre: "6. "
 weight: 266
 ---
-Besides device configuration variables, the name of a device, its unique identifier, and the identifier of the project in which the device has been created are stored as environment variables on the device.

-*  **RIO_DEVICE_NAME_LAST_SEEN** saves the name of a device.
-It does not reflect any changes made to the name if the name is explicitly modified after onboarding the device on to rapyuta.io platform.
+Some environment variables are available on the device after its successful onboarding.
+These are also available to the deployments on the device.
+These are:

+*  **RIO_DEVICE_NAME_LAST_SEEN**: Stores the name of the device that was present at the time of onboarding.
+Please note that changes made to the device’s name through rapyuta.io UI or APIs will not reflect back on this environment variable.
-*  **RIO_DEVICE_UUID** holds the unique identifier of the device.
+*  **RIO_DEVICE_ID**: Stores the unique identifier of the device.
-*  **RIO_PROJECT_UUID** stores the unique identifier of the project in which the device has been created.
+*  **RIO_PROJECT_ID**: Stores the unique identifier of the project in which the device was created.

-{{% notice info %}}
-You may [remotely access](/developer-guide/tooling-automation/) all of the device environment variables of an online device.
-{{% /notice %}}